 Computer-aided mapping is a form of CAD that is specifically related to mapping and cartography and is often used to generate parcel, street, and utility maps, which can then be used alone or with GIS.
 While CAD is similar to GIS, there are important distinctions between CAD and GIS — the most important being that CAD is designed to create and edit graphic entities and generally has minimal database capabilities, although this is less true with 3D CAD), while GIS is a spatial database that uses graphics to display the results of the analysis, with graphic editing being a secondary capability.
 It is worth noting that some CAD programs do provide GIS functionality as an add-on to their core graphic editing functions.

-Much like the use of CAD / CAM in dentistry, CAD / CAM is used in medical applications for the reconstruction of body parts (some today, even printed out on specialized medical 3D printers), or construction of prosthesis.
+Much like the use of CAD / CAM in dentistry, CAD / CAM is used in medical applications for the reconstruction of body parts (some today, even printed out on specialized medical 3D printers), or construction of a prosthesis.
 CAD has been traditionally used to assist in engineering design and modeling for representation, analysis, and manufacturing.
 Advances in Information Technology and in Biomedicine have created new uses for CAD with many novel and important biomedical applications, particularly in tissue engineering in which the CAD-based bio-tissue informatics model provides critical information of tissue biological, biophysical, and biochemical properties for modeling, design, and fabrication of complex tissue substitutes.

 Advances in computing technologies both in terms of hardware and software have helped in the advancement of CAD / CAM in applications far beyond the scope of traditional AEC design.
-It’s important to realize, however, that while the applications may range from manufacturing to medicine, from the virtual to the 2D, CAD / CAM, in whatever use is a powerful tool that makes many things possible faster, better and safer.
+It’s important to realize, however, that while the applications may range from manufacturing to medicine, from the virtual to the 2D, CAD / CAM, in whatever use is a powerful tool that makes many things possible faster, better, and safer.